Table Of Contents_

 Bose was considerate to allow the QC 25 to work without noise cancellation.
 This is important because if you run out of juice, you won’t be left with a paperweight.
 And the leather earcups do a sufficient job themselves to block out ambient noise.
 The passive isolation won’t be nearly as good, but listening to the headphones that way is certainly better than not at all.

 I was a little disappointed to see that the QC 25 doesn’t use a rechargeable Li-ion battery.
-Most manufacturer’s have moved on from replaceable batteries, for convenience.
+Most manufacturers have moved on from replaceable batteries, for convenience.
 But on the plus size, it’s nice that you can pop in another battery when the noise cancellation feature runs out of juice (as long as you have another battery in hand).
 The bad part is that you have to keep buying batteries.
-I’d recommend to get rechargeable AAA’s.
+I’d recommend getting rechargeable AAA’s.

 Changing the battery is pretty easy (it uses just one).
 The compartment is on the side of the right earcup.
 Just press down a latch and the door opens.
 The battery doesn’t click in place; you just drop it in.
 To remove, just turn the headphones over and give ’em a little shake.
 A single battery can provide up to 35 hours of playback.

-Bose prides itself at delivering a high standard of audio quality.
+Bose prides itself on delivering a high standard of audio quality.
 You won’t find boomy bass or a V-shaped sound signature.
 Bose aims for a pure and true musical experience.

 Can the QC 25 be said to succeed at that?
 No doubt.
 The transparency of the reproduction can be noticed from the bat.
 The spectrum is treated with neutrality, to let the music do the talking.
 The QC 25 is certainly a fantastic offering if you want to make sure that no frequency range is recessed.